-12.0 Fourth /fifth semester students of regular colleges shall be taken under the supervision of faculty members to business or industrial units so as to enable them to have first hand knowledge about location, layout, managerial functions, H R management or any area of study as per curriculum.
-Study tour to an industrial/business centre will form part of curriculum.
+12.0Fourth /fifth-semester students of regular colleges shall be taken under the supervision of faculty members to business or industrial units so as to enable them to have firsthand knowledge about location, layout, managerial functions, H R management, or any area of study as per the curriculum.
+A study tour to an industrial/business center will form part of the curriculum.
 The report submitted by the student in this respect shall be kept in the teaching department.

-In all other matters regarding the conduct of B.Com under Choice Based Credit Semester System which are not specified in this regulation, the common regulation under CUCBCSSUG 2014 will be applicable.
+In all other matters regarding the conduct of B.Com under Choice Based Credit Semester System which is not specified in this regulation, the common regulation under CUCBCSSUG 2014 will be applicable.